sasjs/cli.sasjs.io/docs/add.md

 ## Description

 ### Local or Global Config
 The first prompt requests scope.
-If Local is chosen, the target configuration will be added in the `/sasjs/sasjsconfig.json` file, and any credentials (eg tokens) will be saved in the `.sasjsrc` file in the current SASjs project directory.
-The `sasjs` command will use this config whenever running inside the SASjs project.
+If Local is chosen, the target configuration will be added in the `/sasjs/sasjsconfig.json` file, and any credentials (eg tokens) will be saved in a `.env.[targetName]` file in the current SASjs project directory.

 If Global is chosen, the target configuration will be added to a `.sasjsrc` file in the users home directory.
 The `sasjs` command will look for a target here if executed outside of a SASjs project.